obafemitayor/simple-serverless-app/README.md

 To deploy the application to AWS Lambda Service, do the following:

+1. Change `${AWS::AccountId}` to AWS AccountID and change `${AWS::Region}` to AWS region.
+2. Change `onError: arn:aws:sns:eu-central-1:900989174731:dlq-topic` to `onError: arn:aws:sns:[aws region]:[aws accountid]:dlq-topic`.
-1. Run `tsc --build` to transpile the Typescript code to Javascript code.
+3. Run `tsc --build` to transpile the Typescript code to Javascript code.
 AWS Lambda can only run javascript code so the ts code needs to be converted to js.
-2. Run `serverless deploy` to deploy all functions and dependencies to AWS.
+4. Run `serverless deploy` to deploy all functions and dependencies to AWS.
-3. If there is a deployment skip message and functions are not being deployed, then run `serverless deploy --stage dev --force` to do a force deployment.
+5. If there is a deployment skip message and functions are not being deployed, then run `serverless deploy --stage dev --force` to do a force deployment.

 ## Environment Variables